Rian1010/Milestone4/README.md

 ```
 I learned about this code, above from [StackOverflow](https://stackoverflow.com/questions/25406399/python-get-variable-outside-the-loop), [W3Schools](https://www.w3schools.com/python/python_file_handling.asp) and [Reading and Writing files in Pure Python Documentation](https://python4mpia.github.io/pure_python/files.html)

-Someone from the course, on Slack, who seems to often help others told me to try the following for loop, so I googled it, trying to understand it and this is what I did:
+Someone from the course, on Slack, who seems to often help students, told me to try the following type of for loop, so I googled it, trying to understand it and this is what I did:

 ```python
 for i, c in enumerate(history):